portworx/px-docs/create-manage-storage-volumes.md

 ## `volume create` and Options

-Storage is durable, elastic, and has fine-grained controls.
 Portworx creates volumes from the global capacity of a cluster.
 You can expand capacity and throughput by adding a node to the cluster.
 Portworx protects storage volumes from hardware and node failures through automatic replication.

 * Durability: Set replication through policy, using the High Availability setting.
  * Each write is synchronously replicated to a quorum set of nodes.